 Things to Consider Before You Part with Your Money

-- Because the best 1-cup coffee makers tend to use coffee pods you will always be limited in your choice of coffees.
-Sure the selection of coffee pod flavors is growing by-the-day, but with other coffee makers you have to option to use hundreds of different types of ground coffee brought from stores and online.
+With an assortment pack of coffee pods sometimes costing in the region of $20+ the cost of making coffee at home can quickly add up.
+Because the best 1-cup coffee makers tend to use coffee pods, you will always be limited in your choice of coffee.
+Sure the selection of coffee pod flavors is growing by-the-day, but with other coffee makers that don’t use pods, you have to option to use hundreds of different types of ground and whole bean coffee.

 Even though personal coffee makers are becoming more and more popular, I still find myself using the tried and tested regular coffee makers that don’t limit the type of coffee you can use and also allow you to brew for more than just one person at a time.
 I guess it really boils down to your own requirements whether buying a 1-mug coffee maker for your home brewing needs is the right choice for your lifestyle.